 This foam type is arguably the best in terms of control of heat and chemical emission.
-Because unlike the earlier two memory foam mattress types based on polymer, oil gotten from plants is combined with this foam to control heat retention, increase air passage in and out of the foam, and also provide benefits to human health.
+Because unlike the earlier two foam mattress types based on polymer, oil gotten from plants is combined with this foam to control heat retention, increase air passage in and out of the foam, and provide benefits to human health.

 Some plant oil used are Aloe vera and green tea extracts.
-Also, they are the most durable of all, having a good response time of about 5-8 seconds, making it a suitable and perfect mattress for people of all ages, especially elderly people.
+Also, they are the most durable of all, having a good response time of about 5-8 seconds, making it a suitable and perfect mattress for people of all ages, especially older people.
 Its density ranges from 4.5 lb. /ft³ to 5.3 lb. /ft³.

 We have three main types of mattress foundation, namely:

-This foundation is a wooden box that consists of springs, having a breathable fabric, serving as a covering at the top, and another piece of fabric that prevents dust beneath.
+This foundation is a wooden box that consists of springs, having a breathable fabric, serving as a covering at the top and another piece of fabric that prevents dust beneath.
 Sometimes, the box spring uses a steel frame as additional support, and it can be placed on a bed frame or the bare floor, and the coils in the box spring aid motion isolation and absorption of shock.

 Box spring and Mattresses:

 Box Spring, best used for an innerspring mattress, is fast becoming obsolete with the presence of memory and latex mattresses.
-It is arguably a proper foundation for an innerspring mattress because there is an alignment between the layer of springs in the mattress and that of the box spring.
+It is arguably a proper foundation for an innerspring mattress because there is an alignment between the layer of springs in the mattress and the box spring.
 Thus, making the mattress softer.

 Placing A Memory Foam Mattress on A Box Spring

 Memory foam has a heavyweight, and it is denser than the innerspring mattress.
-Hence, there is a need for a solid and firm surface to avoid sagging or breaking of the coils, poor back support, and sometimes pains.
+Hence, there is a need for a solid and firm surface to avoid sagging or breaking the coils, poor back support, and sometimes pains.